ZakariyaAlHelal/portfolio-selection-knapsack-sa/README.md

 ---
 ## Citation

-If you use this work, please cite:
+If you use this repository, please cite the corresponding work:

 Al-Helal, Z. S.,
 "Strategic Selection of a Technology Project Portfolio as a Multi-Dimensional Knapsack Problem with Structured Balance Penalties."